 When installed on your child's Android, the Bark for Kids app automatically monitors the Chrome, Firefox, and Samsung web browsers (including incognito browsing mode).

 Thus, you do not need to install the Chrome Extension on your child's Android — the Chrome Extension is only for monitoring Chrome on a Windows, Mac, or Chromebook computer.

 What does Bark monitor on Android devices?

-On Android, Bark can monitor texts, photos, videos, web browsing, and many installed apps, including TikTok and Instagram.
-If you'd like to see a detailed list of everything Bark can monitor, click here.
+On Android, Bark can monitor texts, photos, videos, web browsing, and many installed apps, including TikTok and Snapchat.
+If you'd like to see a detailed list of everything Bark can monitor, check out this guide: